-In addition to this the client (GMS Estates) will be issuing an information pack to all neighboring properties to discuss the works to be carried and the sequence in which they will be undertaken.
+In addition to this the client (GMS Estates) will be issuing an information pack to all neighbouring properties to discuss the works to be carried and the sequence in which they will be undertaken.

-Any queries made during consultation and through to completion of the project will be dealt with effectively.
+Any queries made during consultation and through to completion of the project will be dealt with effectively and in a timely manner.
 DDC pride themselves on community liaison and will ensure the impact of the project is limited on the local community.